kxynos/embedded_hacking/glasgow/README.md

 **WARNING: Proceed with caution.
 At every point I assume you know what you are doing and I can't be held responsible for any damage that you casue to your devices/equipment/lab etc.**

-## SPI (minimum connections for read)
+## In-line SPI (minimum connections for read)
-In this section we will look into interacting with a SPI Flahs device using the Glasgow for dumping/reading the chip.
+In this section we will look into interacting with a SPI Flahs device using the Glasgow for dumping/reading the chip that is still in place (in-line).

+In this page, we don't need to remove any flash chips.

 I will assume you know how to connect to a SPI TSOP8 flash chip.